dynamist/phabfive/README.md

 # phabfive

-A simple tool to interact with Phabricator.
+A command line tool to interact with Phabricator.

 ## Features